 An undergraduate major in Bible and/or theology, or a minimum of 12 hours of undergraduate work in biblical and/or theological studies.
-Students entering with deficiencies are advised to satisfy up to 9 hours of those deficiencies by taking any or all of Theology I, II, and III.
+Students entering with deficiencies are advised to satisfy up to 9 hours of those deficiencies by taking any or all of ST 5201, 5202, and ID 5000.

 |Models of Sanctification|

 |Select one course in Biblical Theology such as:||3|

 |Select two courses, in Historical Theology and/or Contemporary Theology such as:||5-6|